jacobbeatty/ashley-site/README.md

-A site made in React for a client fed by Contentful CMS.
+A modern responsive business website made for a client in South Australia.

+## Tech used:
+- React
+- Contentful
+- Tailwind
+- Framer Motion